Back to projects

 • new public/guest washrooms on the ground floor.

-The project comprised two phases.
-The first phase included the refurbishment of the ground floor interior of the Beaumont Hotel, the modification of two existing guestrooms and modification to the spa and gym in the basement.
+The inaugural phase saw the meticulous refurbishment of the ground floor interior, coupled with the modification of two guestrooms and enhancements to the spa and gym located in the basement of the Beaumont Hotel.
+A harmonious blend of modernisation and preservation set the tone for this phase.

-The second phase comprised partial demolition and façade retention of 2 Providence Court, to facilitate the construction of an extension of the five-star Beaumont Hotel.
-The new building includes a basement, ground floor and five upper floors, providing 29 additional guestrooms wrapped around an internal landscaped courtyard and linked to the new accommodation by corridors at every level.
+The second phase embarked on a more ambitious journey, involving the partial demolition and façade retention of 2 Providence Court.
+This strategic move paved the way for the construction of an extension to the five-star Beaumont Hotel.
+The new structure, spanning a basement, ground floor, and five upper floors, ingeniously added 29 guestrooms arranged around an internal landscaped courtyard.
+Corridors at every level seamlessly linked the new accommodation, enhancing both accessibility and aesthetic continuity.

 Our neighbourly programmes on site